 Every brand wishes to become famous.
-Well, every entrepreneur, business owner, and marketer wishes for its brand to become famous.
+Well, every entrepreneur, business owner, and marketer wishes for their brand to become famous.

 But as you might guess, popularity doesn’t happen overnight.
 Not for brands.
 They don’t wake up famous; instead, slowly and steadily, they grow brand awareness.